 Access to information on your computer by unauthorized personnel may leave the College vulnerable to liability issues if you cannot demonstrate that you used generally accepted methods to protect that information.

 Various federal regulations require the College to protect information regarding students.
 Most employees are familiar with FERPA (Family Educational Rights and Privacy Act) laws that guide use of such information.
-If you are not familiar with the FERPA regulations, contact your supervisor or contact Arlene Jordan at 457-2563.
+If you are not familiar with the FERPA regulations, contact your supervisor.

 Here are some guidelines to maximize the security of your computer:

-- Do not allow file sharing, or “shares” on your computer.
-Metro has secure servers for file storage.
+- Do not allow file sharing, or "shares" on your computer.
+MCC has secure servers for file storage.
 Shares are a common access point for unauthorized access.

 - Do not allow anonymous access to your workstation.
 This includes FTP, dial-up, PC Anywhere, etc. If you have data to share with others, ITS can arrange to have it available from one of our secure servers.

-- Metro automatically updates your operating system software using Software Update Services from Microsoft.
+- MCC automatically updates your operating system software using Software Update Services from Microsoft.
 This service ensures that your operating system is up-to-date with service packs, hot fixes and critical updates.

 - Please leave your computers on at night.
 Before you leave, you should restart your computer (Start, Shutdown, Restart) and turn off your monitor.
 Do not log back into the network.
 Restarting your computer once a day allows the computer system resources to be refreshed.
 Leaving your computer on at night allows for automatic updates to be applied to your computer without jeopardizing the security of your system.
 When you return the next day, your computer will be ready for your use; you can log into the network and continue with your work.